Housing and Residential Life Policies 2024-2025

 Sports activities are prohibited inside campus housing.
 Hall sports can create a disturbance and increase the possibility of personal injury and/or damage.
 This includes, but is not limited to, baseball, frisbee, football, hockey, skateboarding, rollerblading, nerf guns, soccer or horseplay.
 In seeking to maintain residential facilities, individuals may not possess or use darts and/or dartboards.

 Conduct that threatens the health and safety of oneself or any other person in or around Webster University operated areas is prohibited.
-Threatening behavior can include behaviors/actions which could result in the spread of illnesses.
+Threatening behavior can include behaviors or actions that could result in the spread of illnesses.

 Behavior that could endanger others in Housing-affiliated parking lots.
 This includes, but is not limited to, driving the incorrect direction in a parking lot, speeding, doing donuts or parking in unassigned lots or spaces.